 THE COFFEE JOURNAL · STORY

-The 24 Hours of Le Mans: What the World's Longest Race Teaches About Patience
+The 24 Hours of Le Mans: what the world’s longest race teaches about patience

-April 2026 · 8 min read · Carrera Café · Season: Spring
+April 2026 · 8 min read · Carrera Café · Season: spring

-There's one thing the 24 Hours of Le Mans has in common with a good espresso: both require resisting the temptation to push too hard.
-Absolute speed doesn't win.
+There is one thing the 24 Hours of Le Mans has in common with a good espresso: both require resisting the temptation to push too hard.
+Absolute speed doesn’t win.
 Consistency does.

-What twenty-four hours teach you
+What twenty-four hours teach

 Endurance as a philosophy